 - Think about what could be newsworthy about the project and write a press release.
 In publicising the press release, make use of the experts and channels of your umbrella organisation (e.g. University communications unit) or use your own distribution list.

 - Write an article or blog about the project and submit it to a public platform.
 The Kone Foundation Boldness blog is one possible publication channel.
-In research projects, you can make use of the foundation’s Kuka service.
-The service is meant to make research results available to journalists and provide journalist contacts to researchers.

 - Organise a discussion or other public event (club, lecture, workshop) on the project or a theme closely connected to it.
 Invite people from outside your immediate circle to the event.
 The Kone Foundation Chamber can be used as a venue free of charge.